pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 **Step 3: Post it!**

-On discord, you can now press enter to send your message like any other formatted text.
+On Discord, you can now press enter to send your message like any other formatted text.

 For reporting bugs on GitHub, the same general formatting principles